 Quarterly Sales Report - Businesses with on-premise consumption must maintain a ratio of at least 55% food sales (% of total gross receipts) at all times.
 This information is reported to the City on the Quarterly Sales Report.
 Failure to submit the quarterly report or maintain the correct ratio of food sales will result in revocation of the alcohol license.

-3% Alcohol Taxes - Establishments with on-premise consumption are required to collect the 3% tax on all alcohol sales and submit the Alcohol Tax Report and fees collected for the City by the 10th day of the following month; otherwise a penalty will be imposed.
-The report and fees must be received by the City by the 10th day of each month to avoid penalty; postmark dates are not accepted.
+3% Alcohol Taxes - Establishments with on-premise consumption are required to collect the 3% tax on all alcohol sales and submit the Mixed Drink Tax Report and fees collected for the City by the 10th day of the following month; otherwise a penalty will be imposed.
+Postmark dates are accepted.
 Failure to file the required report or pay the alcohol taxes collected on behalf of the City of Newnan will result in revocation of the alcohol license.
 Alcohol purchases for resale by the business are to be made through the distributors and shall not be purchased at retail or wholesale stores or clubs by the business.

 Per City Ordinance, it is unlawful to grant a license for the sale of alcoholic beverages to:

 A person who is not of good character and reputation in the community in which he resides.